USA kicks off at SoFi Stadium in

 Los Angeles is focused on using the spotlight of the largest single-sport event in history to leave a lasting positive impact long after the final match is played.

-As part of its World Cup legacy, the Los Angeles World Cup 2026 Host Committee and the Play Equity Fund are proud to recognize 26 Community Champions, a group of nonprofit organizations who are harnessing the power of soccer to uplift, empower, and create meaningful change across the region.
+As part of its World Cup legacy, the Los Angeles World Cup 2026 Host Committee and the Play Equity Fund are proud to recognize 26 Community Champions and host a series of Grow The Game of Soccer Clinics around the Los Angeles region.

 .